sashaprz/breed-2.0/BREED_2.0/ionic_conductivity/README.md

 ## Goal

 Build a machine learning model that predicts ionic conductivity (log₁₀ σ in S/cm at 300 K) for lithium solid electrolytes, to serve as the surrogate model for the BREED genetic algorithm.
-The target is to beat the [published OBELiX RF baseline](https://arxiv.org/abs/2502.14234) (MAE 1.531) — ideally reaching MAE < 0.7, which would be publishable as a feature-engineering contribution.
+The target is to beat the [published OBELiX RF baseline](https://arxiv.org/abs/2502.14234) (MAE 1.531)/

-The broader context: ionic conductivity is the primary objective for BREED, with bandgap > 1 eV and reasonable bulk modulus as hard filters.
-Separately, Voznyy's insight about soft interlayer materials (LiSn, LiAg, LiSi, LiSb) means this predictor also applies to screening thin-film interlayers — where the bar is lower (~0.1–1 mS/cm) and bulk conductivity features are more accurate because grain boundaries matter less.
+The broader context: ionic conductivity is one of the most important properties for electorlytes, as an electrolyte's main job is to move ions.
 ---

 ## The overarching approach